 The hydraulic power system is normally equipped with a proportional valve technique for smooth and fully controlled movement of the press cylinder, and it is operated by a joystick.

-The hydraulic controls system is based on an industrial PLC with a user-friendly HMI touchscreen.
+The control system is based on an industrial PLC with a user-friendly control panel.
 This solution does also allow for remote technical support to the press machine in case of malfunctioning.

 Alternatively, we can offer an analogue control system with a pneumatic pressure regulation by which the desired hydraulic pressure can be preset and adjusted.
 This is a unique design feature for controlling the hydraulic system of the press unit.